+Sourcing

-Sourcing Leveraging resources
+Leveraging resources

-3.4.
-GSE Taxonomy
+3.4 GSE Taxonomy

-The GSE taxonomy (see Figure 5) uses the terminology identified through the expert survey as a starting point.
+The GSE taxonomy (see Fig. 5) uses the terminology identified through the expert survey as a starting point.
 The taxonomy extends on the terminology by making relationships explicit and defining in particular geographical distance and time differences into different classes.
 The objective has been to formulate the taxonomy so that a researcher or practitioner could use the taxonomy, or the hierarchical structure to identify the branch or the branches that describe their specific situation.
-The taxonomy is derived in response to RQ4.
-At the end, it turns out that the first levels of the taxonomy use many of the terms defined by, for example, Robinson and Kalakota (2004), Ågerfalk and Fitzgerald (2008) and Höfner et al. (2011), and also described above.
+The taxonomy use many of the terms defined by, for example, Robinson and Kalakota (2004), Ågerfalk and Fitzgerald (2008) and Höfner et al. (2011), and also described above.
 However, we have taken it further by formulating a taxonomy based on the terminology from a literature study (to identify potential terms), an expert survey (to identify a set of terms to recommend) and then complement the terms to extend them into a taxonomy.
 The intention is that it should provide direct support for users to identify their GSE strategy or to put their specific case into a broader context.

-The taxonomy is divided into five levels and illustrated in Figure 5:
+The taxonomy is divided into five levels and illustrated in Fig. 5:

-- 1. GSE The starting point is sourcing, i.e. some form of external development from the viewpoint of those being responsible whether being for a project, product, system or service. - 2.
-Location The sourcing can be onshore, i.e. within the same country, or offshore that is in another country.
+- 1. GSE-The starting point is sourcing, i.e. some form of external development from the viewpoint of those being responsible whether being for a project, product, system or service. - 2.
+Location-The sourcing can be onshore, i.e. within the same country, or offshore that is in another country.
 Here it is definitively preferable to provide the names of the countries involved as well as describing the actual responsibilities of the different geographical locations involved.
 It should be noted that this is by no means delimited to two locations.
 We may have many participants in different geographical locations involved in the development. - 3.
-Legal entity The next level is concerned with whether the development is conducted within the same company or with another company, for example by subcontracting.
+Legal entity-The next level is concerned with whether the development is conducted within the same company or with another company, for example by subcontracting.
 Insourcing means at another site of the company doing the sourcing and outsourcing is with a different legal entity. - 4.
 Geographical distance

 The geographical distance is in many cases larger when considering offshoring even if some countries are quite large.
-Thus, we have decided to have different definitions for when it comes to geographical distance in onshoring and offshoring situations respectively.
+Thus, we have decided to have different definitions for geographical distance in onshoring and offshoring situations respectively.